Shiztev/rlib/README.md

 # rlib
 Simple data structure library.

-Developed to learn about Rust lifetimes, traits, and the borrow checker.
+Developed to learn about Rust's lifetimes, traits, and the borrow checker.